Delaware • New Jersey • Pennsylvania

 DRBC Monitoring Efforts

-The DRBC has performed PFAS monitoring of surface water, sediment and fish tissue under several different grant projects.
+The DRBC has performed PFAS monitoring of surface water, sediment, fish tissue and blue crab tissue under several different grant projects.

-Channel catfish and white perch are collected from the tidal Delaware River; white sucker and smallmouth bass from the non-tidal Delaware River.
+Fish species collected are channel catfish and white perch from the tidal Delaware River and white sucker and smallmouth bass from the non-tidal Delaware River.

 Delaware River Conservation Fund (NFWF)